dotmotion/Js30/README.md

 # Js30

-This repo started as a log for the JS30 course by Wes Bos, but it will now morph into a list of every small project or experiment using plain JavaScript.
+This repo started as a log for the JS30 course by Wes Bos, but it will now morph into a list of every small project or experiment using JavaScript.

 #### List of Projects & Experiments